 Environment Management Division (EMD), established in 1989, is the corporate unit certified with ISO 9001 Standard.
 The unit plays a pivotal role in consolidation of the efforts of the plants, mines and units towards environment protection and resource optimization through its multifarious activities involving

-proactive interface between SAIL units and the regulatory agencies,
+Proactive interface between the SAIL units and the regulatory agencies